mmj-the-fighter/GraphicsLabFramework/README.md

 Core:
 The core of this program is a function which calls
-a display callback (which may modify a pixel array)
+a display callback (which may modify a the framebuffer pixel array)
-and renders the pixels to a screen aligned quad.
+and renders the framebuffer pixel array to a screen aligned quad.

 Facilities:
 Access to Display Context and Frame buffer
 Callback function support for Display and Input
 Drawing Lines and Rectangles
 Reading and Writing PPM files
-Writing framebuffer to PPM file
+Writing the framebuffer to PPM file
 Generating Procedural Image (Checker and Gradient)
 Copying pixels to framebuffer with alpha blending